 How (and Why) to Respec Halsin in BG3

-When recruited to your party, Halsin will start off with a sub-optimal Ability and Skill distribution, and I highly recommend fixing this as soon as possible.
+When recruited to your party, Halsin will start with a sub-optimal Ability and Skill distribution, making him a little weaker.
+I highly recommend fixing this as soon as possible.
 To do this, you need to respec him.

 Select Halsin and go and speak to Withers in your camp.
 Ask “Can you help me change my class” to open the respec menu.
 This costs 100 gold.